oetu/otis/README.md

-# SiT
+# OTiS
-Signal Transformer: Transformers for signal processing at scale
+An open foundation model for time series analysis at scale